 – keep my smartest and alertness intact.

 On reaching my stadium gate, the nervousness grew.
 There were security and police personnel at every nook and corner.
 Two rounds of checking tickets and one round of body scanning.
 Most of the security seemed to be roaming around my stands, expectedly.
-I took the edge seat of 5th row from the bottom to have a close view of the players.
+I took the edge seat of the 5th row from the bottom to have a close view of the players.
 Unlike Nou Camp where one has to sit only on his allocated seat, at Parc des Princess once you reach your allocated stand, the seating is free.
 Since I reached earlier and there was light drizzle I got a front seat to take, which wasn’t much covered with shade.
 Google weather had assured me that clear skies were around the corner.

 Soon the seats around me got filled, most with dark skin, weird tattooed, funky hairstyle and ripping muscled people.
 The security was frequently talking to them not to block stairs, to only sit at the allocated seat and not create trouble.
 There was an altercation early and the burly security chief (seemingly) came in and made it clear to the fans to behave.
 The security frequently huddled amongst themselves.